apigeecs/apigee-deploy-grunt-plugin/README.md

   - [supported arguments and flags](#supported-arguments-and-flags)
 - [Contributing](#Contributing)

-# Why do we need another tool to manage API Lifecycle?
+# Why do we need another tool to manage the API Development Lifecycle?

 * Shell scripts are good for small tasks, but they can become too complex to maintain as your API tasks grows.
 And Java, writing Maven plugins is no fun.
 * Pluggable environment (thousands of npm and grunt modules and plugins)